 - If the Department identifies a change in scope of services, the Department may request the documentation as described in Section 8.700.6.D.5.g from the FQHC.
 The FQHC must submit the documentation within ninety (90) days from the date of the request. - ii.
 The rate adjustment methodology will be the same as described in Section 8.700.6.D.5.h. - iii.
 The Department will review the submitted documentation and will notify the FQHC by written notice within one hundred twenty (120) days from the date the Department received the application as to whether a PPS rate change will be implemented.
 Included with the notification letter will be a rate-setting statement sheet, if applicable. - iv.
 The effective date of the scope-of-service rate adjustment will be one hundred twenty (120) days after the end of the fiscal year in which the change in scope of service occurred. - j.
 An FQHC may request a written informal reconsideration of the Department's decision of the PPS rate change regarding a scope-of-service rate adjustment within thirty (30) days of the date of the Department's notification letter.
 The informal reconsideration must be mailed to the Department of Health Care Policy and Financing, 1570 Grant St, Denver, CO 80203.
 To request an informal reconsideration of the decision, an FQHC must file a written request that identifies specific items of disagreement with the Department, reasons for the disagreement, and a new rate calculation.
 The FQHC should also include any documentation that supports its position.
 A provider dissatisfied with the Department's decision after the informal reconsideration may appeal that decision through the Office of Administrative Courts according to the procedures set forth in 10 CCR 2505-10 Section 8.050.3.
 PROVIDER APPEALS. - 6.
 The performance of physician and mid-level medical staff shall be evaluated through application of productivity standards established by the Centers for Medicare and Medicaid Services (CMS) in CMS Publication 27, Section 503; "Medicare Rural Health Clinic and FQHC Manual".
 If an FQHC does not meet the minimum productivity standards, the productivity standards established by CMS shall be used in the FQHCs' rate calculation. - 7.
-Pending federal approval, the Department will offer a second Alternative Payment Methodology (APM 2) that will reimburse FQHCs a Per Member Per Month (PMPM) rate.
-FQHCs may opt into APM 2 annually.
+The Department offers a second Alternative Payment Methodology (APM 2) that is able to pay FQHCs through a Per Member Per Month (PMPM) rate.
 This reimbursement methodology will convert the FQHC's current Physical Health cost per visit rate into an equivalent PMPM rate using historical patient utilization, member designated attribution, and the Physical Health cost per visit rate for the specific FQHC.
+FQHCs may opt into APM 2 PMPM annually.
 Physical health services rendered to patients not attributed to the FQHC, or attributed based on geographic location, will pay at the appropriate encounter rate.
+Members who are dually eligible for Medicare and Medicaid are excluded APM 2 member populations and attribution because Medicare is the primary payer.
 Dental and specialty behavioral health services for all patients will be paid at the appropriate encounter rate.
 Year 2 rates for FQHCs participating in APM 2 will be set using trended data.
 Year 3 rates will be set using actual data.